mechanicpanic/JetBrains_TestAssignment/README.md

 > You may need to use `sudo` in front of this command on a Linux system.

 ## Logging in
-Open your preferred web browser and nagivate to [localhost:3000](http://localhost:3000/).
+Open a web browser and nagivate to [localhost:3000](http://localhost:3000/).
 (image)
-Log in using **admin/admin** as login/password.
+Log in using **admin/admin** as your login and password.

 After that, you will be prompted to change your password.
+Type in your new password twice and click `Proceed`.
 ## Setting up the data source
 After you log in, you will see the Grafana welcome screen.
+(image)
+To your left, there is a sidebar, which is the main means of navigation in Grafana.
+(image)
-  * Click the Add Data Source button.
+  * In the Configuration menu (cog icon), click the `Add Data Source` button.
   * Search for the `TestData DB` data source and select it.
   * Make sure the `default` switch is on.
   * Click `Save&Test`.

 ## Creating a dashboard
 Click `Create a dashboard`.
-On the created dashboard, you will see a single panel.
+On the created dashboard, you will see a panel with two buttons.
+(image)
 ### Creating a query
 Click the `Add query` button.
 This will open the query and visualization editor.
 In the `Scenario` menu, select `Streaming Client`.
 This will provide you with mock signal data which updates each 250 milliseconds by default.
+  * Select "Last 5 minutes" in the drop-down menu on the top right.
   * The `Speed (ms)` field value indicates how often your data updates.
-  * The drop-down menu on top contains different time intervals which can be applied to your visualization.
+  (images)
 ### Visualization
-Finally, set up the visualization.
+Finally, click the graph icon on the left. (image) This will let you edit your visualization's appearance.
+We will be using the default `Graph` visualization in our tutorial.
+##### Set up a readable legend
+  * Switch on the `Show`, `As Table`, `To your right`, as well as `Min` and `Max` switches in the `Legend` section.